ajstamm/gatpkg/README.md

 **GAT is still in beta testing.** We welcome feedback on what worked well, suggestions for improvement, and bugs you encounter.
 Report all issues via the "Issues" tab or by emailing [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT in R]).

 GAT was written in R-2.9.2 under Windows XP and was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.4.1103 and devtools-2.3.2.
 The latest version of GAT was compiled in R-3.6.1 and runs in R-3.5.3 through R-4.0.3.

+If you are interested in GAT's history, including the original SAS and R scripts, visit the [archive](archive/).